Swastik007sharma/Lost_And_Found/backend/API_Documentation.md

-# **Backend API Documentation**
+### **API Documentation for Lost and Found Platform**

-This document provides a detailed overview of all API endpoints, including their purpose, request/response formats, and examples.
-Use this guide to test the API and develop the frontend.
+This document provides a comprehensive guide to all API endpoints in the Lost and Found Platform for College.
+It includes details on how to use each endpoint, the required request formats, and the expected responses.
+Use this guide to test the API using tools like Postman and to integrate with the frontend.

 ---

-Certainly!
-Below is the complete documentation for all the APIs in your application.
-This will help you test them using Postman or any other API testing tool.
+### **Base URL**
+- `http://localhost:5000/api/v1` (or your deployed server's base URL)

 ---

-### **Base URL**
+### **Authentication**
-- `http://localhost:5000/api/v1` (or the appropriate base URL where your server is running)
+- Most endpoints require authentication via a JSON Web Token (JWT).
+- To authenticate, include the JWT token in the `Authorization` header as `Bearer <token>`.
+- Obtain the token by logging in via the `/auth/login` endpoint.

 ---